 If these numbers seem daunting, don’t worry.
 There are ways to break it down into an achievable monthly contribution.
 But first, here’s a little secret that could cut your monthly contribution in half.

-Nearly 7 in 10 parents aren’t familiar with a 529 college savings plan — and they should be.
+Nearly 7 in 10 parents aren’t familiar with a 529 college savings plan.

 Most 529 plans also offer a passively invested, age-adjusting portfolio option that starts with higher growth investments (e.g., stocks) and becomes more conservative as your child approaches college.
 This means your money grows over time, but you’re also reducing risk as it becomes time to pay for college.